wasmCloud/tutorials/wasmcloud_basics/wash_intro/start.md

 ### Navigating the UI

 There are four main sections of the UI.
 Starting at the top left is the REPL input box.
 This is where the user will enter their commands.
+You can switch between the REPL input window and the Tui target selector by pressing `TAB`.
 `help`{{execute}}

 To the right of the input screen is the output section.
 This section shows the results from the command being executed.
-If the command results in an error, this displays in the TUI Log section.
+If the command results in any logs, those are displayed in the Tui Log section.

 Below the input box is the TUI Target Selector.
 This allows the user to select what output they want to see in the TUI Log section (to the right).
 You will see `EWID` to the left of all the different sources providing logs.
 These letters represent Error, Warning, Info, and Debug.
 By default, they are all enabled.
 To toggle the log levels, use the up and down arrows to select the source and left and right arrows to change the level.